Instagram posts with at least one hashtag receive 12.6% more engagement than those without, FACT.

 In order to be successful on Instagram, you must post regular content.
 This means plenty of opportunities to find your optimum number and experiment with different hashtags.

-Instagram rank hashtagged posts using two metrics:
+Instagram rank hashtag(ged) posts on their Explore page using two metrics:

-#2: The speed at which the engagement was attained: how quickly your post received its likes and comments.
+#2: The speed at which the engagement was attained: How quickly your post received its likes and comments.

 …but, where can you find them?